faustjulia/faustjulia/README.md

 - 👋 Hi, I’m @faustjulia
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Python automatizaion, working with regex, and parsing CSV files
-- 💞️ I’m looking to collaborate on any entry level/intermediate projects involving Python
+- 💞️ I’m looking to collaborate on any intermediate projects involving Python
 - 📫 Please, do not hesitate to send me a message

 <!---